manankumar7403/SQL/README.md

-# 🧠 SQL LeetCode Solutions
+# SQL LeetCode Solutions

 Welcome to my curated collection of **SQL solutions** for [LeetCode](https://leetcode.com/) challenges!
-This repository showcases optimized SQL queries I’ve crafted to tackle problems ranging from simple data manipulations to intricate analytical queries using advanced SQL techniques.
+This repository showcases optimized SQL queries for problems ranging from basic data manipulation to complex analytical tasks using advanced SQL techniques.

----

-## 📂 Repository Structure
+## Repository Structure

 All solutions are neatly organized in the [`SQL/`](./) directory.
 Each `.sql` file is named after its corresponding LeetCode problem and contains an accepted solution.